dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 ```

 The interpreter cannot always verify that two abstract expressions are the same
-(this is impossible in general), but the interpreter can detect some simple
+(which is impossible in general), but the interpreter can detect some simple
 equalities.
-You can use this feature to author "property tests", except
+You can use this feature to author tests that exhaustively
-verifying that the property holds for all possible values instead of a randomly
+verify that a property holds for all possible values of a variable.
-selected sample of values.

 ## `List`s